nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 - Adding, editing, deleting and viewing of tutors' profile
 - Filtering tutors by personal preference (i.e. availability, experiences, name, location, price, etc.)
-- Adding a note to each tutor's profile
+- Adding, editing, deleting note of tutors
-- Exporting tutor's details
+- Exporting tutor's details, subject list and notes
-- Creating a list of favourites tutors
+- Adding, removing and listing favourite tutors
 - Adding, editing, deleting and viewing of all tuition appointments
 - Adding, editing, deleting and viewing of all tuition-related schedules
 - Adding, editing, deleting and listing grade records